An operational characterization of the notion of probability by algorithmic randomness and its applications: Applications

-Recall that $\alpha$ is a Martin-L\"of $P$-random infinite sequence over $\Omega$ by the assumption of the theorem.
+Now, recall that $\alpha$ is a Martin-L\"of $P$-random infinite sequence over $\Omega$ by the assumption of the theorem.
 We define a finite probability space $P'\in\PS(\Phi)$ by the condition that $P'(x):=P(x)$ if $x\in\Omega$ and $P'(x):=0$ otherwise.
-It follows that $\alpha$ is a Martin-L\"of $P'$-random infinite sequence over $\Phi$.
-Suppose that the condition (ii) holds.
-Then $\alpha$ is a Martin-L\"of $Q$-random infinite sequence over $\Phi$, as we showed above.
+It is then easy to see that $\alpha$ is a Martin-L\"of $P'$-random infinite sequence over $\Phi$.
+Suppose that the condition~(ii) holds.
+Then $\alpha$ is a Martin-L\"of $Q$-random infinite sequence over $\Phi$, due to the result above.
 It follows from Corollary~\ref{uniquness} that $P'=Q$, and therefore $P(a)=2^{-\abs{C(a)}}$ for every $a\in\Omega$.
-Hence, the condition (i) holds.
+Hence, the condition~(i) holds.
+Thus, we have the implication (ii) $\Rightarrow$ (i).
 This completes the proof. \end{proof}

-Recall from Theorem~\ref{equivMLR} that Martin-L\"of random sequences are precisely the infinite binary sequences which cannot be compressible any more.
-Thus, Theorem~\ref{OSDCL} rephrases in a sharp manner the basic result of the noiseless source coding problem that the Shannon entropy gives the data compression limit, in the form of our framework.